samerr07/ContactList/README.md

+# View App Live at : https://sameer07contactlist.netlify.app/

+# Contact List App:
+This is Contact List using React Js.
+It allows a user to create and save new contacts, display contacts and delete contacts.

+## Features :

+- Add Contacts
+- Edit a Contact
+- Delete a Contact

+## Technology used :

+- HTML
+- CSS
+- JavaScript
+- React Js

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).